Richard D. Lindsay, DVM

 It is with heavy hearts that we share with you a great loss to the Andover Animal Hospital family.
 Dr. Richard Lindsay, our founder, has passed away at the age of 88.

 Dr. Lindsay was a devoted family man, and husband to his beloved wife Betty.
 He dedicated his life to helping animals and was passionate about giving back to the community.
-His generosity of spirit and love of teaching made him a mentor to all who were fortunate enough to workwith him.
+His generosity of spirit and love of teaching made him a mentor to all who were fortunate enough to

 We will celebrate Dr. Lindsay's life by continuing his mission of exemplary veterinary care, customer service, and community involvement.

 If you are inspired to act in Dr. Lindsay’s memory, please make a donation to the Boys and Girls Club of Lawrence or Ironstone Farm.
 More information about these charities and information on services are listed at the bottom of the obituary below.

 Dr. Richard D. Lindsay, D.V.M., age 88, of Andover, MA, son of Stafford Andrew Lindsay and Edith (Fowler) Lindsay, passed away on Wednesday, November 7, 2018.
 Dr. Lindsay was born and raised in Andover.
 Following graduation from Phillips Academy Andover in 1948, he attended Michigan State University where he earned his Doctorate in Veterinary Medicine before serving as First Lieutenant and Food Inspector for the US Army Hospital at Governor’s Island, NY.
 In 1958, Dr. Lindsay established the Andover Animal Hospital where he and his family have served the Merrimack Valley community for more than 60 years.